Psychological Development & Life Cycle

 Bisexuality

-Although the dominant paradigm of sexuality derived from the illness model of homosexuality splits people into two groups, homosexual and heterosexual, research on human sexuality indicates that a substantial percentage of the population feels sexual attraction to both men and women.
+Although the dominant cultural paradigm of sexuality splits people into two groups, homosexual and heterosexual, research on human sexuality indicates that a substantial percentage of the population feels sexual attraction to both men and women.
 The term "bisexual" is used (1) as an adjective to describe sexual attraction to and behavior with both sexes and (2) as a noun to label individuals who have a bisexual sexual orientation.
 Bisexual people are not necessarily (and generally are not) attracted equally to men and women.
 The percentage of the population that feels sexual attraction to both men and women is larger than the percentage of the population that has sexual experiences with both sexes, which in turn is larger than the group that identifies as bisexual.
 For example, a heterosexually-married man who has sex with men is behaviorally bisexual, but may identify as straight (see "down low").

 Some people may view themselves as bisexual during a transitional period when they are coming out, while others may maintain a lifelong bisexual identity.
 Those who do identify as bisexual over time sometimes face prejudice from members of the gay community who may assume that they are uncomfortable with coming out as gay or lesbian.
 Gay men and lesbians may accuse bisexuals of enjoying heterosexual privilege, particularly if they are heterosexually partnered or married.
 However, heterosexually-partnered bisexuals face increased invisibility and isolation as people around them assume that they are straight.
 They may face bias from straight people who sometimes wrongly assume that being bisexual means that the person needs to have male and female partners simultaneously.
-Because bisexuals may not feel fully accepted by either the gay or the straight community, they may seek out other bisexuals for support (http://www.biresource.org, http://www.binetusa.org).
+Because bisexuals may not feel fully accepted by either the gay or the straight community, they may seek out other bisexuals for support (biresource.net, www.binetusa.org).

 Couples